 - Are afraid that they will come off as pretentious.

 But these are probably not accurate fears.
 Most of the time you make yourself more relatable as well as being vulnerable and open to connecting with your reader.
 Maybe try it out as an expiriment at first and you can always remove it later if you don't like it.
 Or maybe you just need a nice new photo taken of you that you can be proud of!

 6. Include a really nice looking logo

 There are not many companies that include a perfectly formatted logo in their email signature.
 Often someone grabs a small blurry logo from their website and throws it into the signature, resizing it again.
 This makes your organization look unprofessional!
 The logo’s size is important.
 If it is too large then it just ends up being obnoxious, especially if the file size ends up being huge then it can be a pain for everyone to download.
-We recommend starting with a high quality version of your logo (preferably a vector file like like .AI, .PDF, or .EPS if you have it) and then save it as a JPG or GIF at exactly two times the size it will appear in the email signature.
+The best quality will come when you start with a high quality version of your logo (preferably a vector file like like .AI, .PDF, or .EPS if you have it) and then save it as a JPG or GIF at exactly two times the size it will appear in the email signature.
 This means that your logo will still look amazing on mobile devices which have higher resolution screens.
-Some companies opt to include them at all, either out of laziness or worries about the logo being an email attachment.
-Logos in email signatures do not need to be attached to the email!
-Rather they should be included in the HTML as a remote link, loading the logo file from your website or another server.
+It also means the signature hasn't been resized over and over again, degrading it's quality.

 7. Include a call to action or special offer